judemont/futureofthe.tech/content/posts/Can a website save the world.md

 TocOpen: true
 ---

-# Can a Website Save the WORLD ?

 It all started in front of a drinks vending machine.
 I was with my friend [DouxxPi](https://douxx.tech), and he was thirsty but had no money.
 Any nice person would probably have bought their friend a drink.
 But I didn’t,,.

 I told him that, in exchange, I’d like him to buy me a domain name.
 And that’s how I got the [FutureOfThe.World](https://futureofthe.world) domain.